haudren/stabilipy/docs/index.rst

 One should create a StabilityPolygon by setting the robotMass, like so::

-   import stability
+   import stabilipy
-   poly = stability.StabilityPolygon(57.5)
+   poly = stabilipy.StabilityPolygon(57.5)

 By default, a 3D robust static polyhedron is defined, see :class:`stability.StabilityPolygon` for more information.